krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_IOS.md

 ```

-Your job is to now create a single template and the associated groups vars and host vars files required to generate the require configuration files.
+Your job is to now create a single template and the associated group vars and host vars files required to generate the require configuration files.

 ##### Step 2